L&D employees using an LMS integration

 Using mentor matching software

-As your mentoring program grows, effective mentor-mentee matching can be overwhelming, especially if you’re also managing your workplace mentoring programs.
+As your mentoring program grows, effective mentor mentee matching can be overwhelming, especially if you’re also managing your workplace mentoring programs.
 That’s why many L&D teams use mentor matching software.
-These tools make pairing quick, informed, and scalable.
+A mentor match engine makes pairing quick, informed, and scalable.

 Together’s mentor matching engine creates pairings based on a questionnaire participants fill out during the registration process.